mne-tools/mne-python/doc/overview/roadmap.rst

 limitations and challenges with it.
 We should work to use some other backend (e.g., PyVista) to get major improvements, such as:

-1. Proper notebook support (XTK through pyvtk?)
+1. Proper notebook support (through vtkjs)
 2. Better interactivity with surface plots
 3. Time-frequency plotting (complementary to volume-based :ref:`time-frequency-viz`)